Employability and Skills

 5. Strategies for Developing Employability Enhancement Opportunities within the Curriculum

 The process of infusing the curriculum with employability skills may take place incrementally at module level, or be part of a large scale review of a degree programme, perhaps as part of professional body accreditation.
-University processes such as Annual Programme Review and the Educational Enhancement Process may provide impetus for such action.
+In addition to extra-curricular enhancement opportunities, the Careers Employability and Skills service at the University engages directly with Faculties and Schools on a twice yearly basis to agree in-curriculum and co-curriculum support that are tailored to degree programmes.

 6. Queen's resources